Ahmedemad190/MultiCloudDevOpsProject/README.md

 then ansible for confgution mangement i have choosed ansible becouse its an
 - agentless tool and simple to install it simply do what you will do in the terminal
 - secure becouse it depend on SSH connection
--  cloud provisioning, ad-hoc task execution, network automation, and multi-node orchestration
+-  cloud provisioning, ad-hoc task execution, network automation, and multi-node orchestration :computer: